Hunter Dickinson: Junior season

 Dickinson entered the season as one of three unanimous Preseason All-Big Ten selection (along with Preseason Conference Player of the Year Jackson-Davis and Zach Edey).
 On November 8, 2022, in a 75–56 victory over Purdue Fort Wayne, Dickinson recorded a game-high 22 points and 12 rebounds, for his 18th career double-double.
 Dickinson reached 1,000 career points on a free throw with 3:43 remaining in the first half, becoming the 57th Wolverine to reach the milestone.
-That week, he earned Big Ten Player of the Week, averaging 26.5 points, 9.5 rebounds, and 1.5 blocked shots.
+That week, he earned Big Ten Player of the Week, averaging 26.5 points, 9.5 rebounds and 1.5 blocked shots.
 On November 16, in a 91–60 victory over Pittsburgh in the semifinals of the Legends Classic, Dickinson recorded 11 points and seven rebounds.
-With seven rebounds, Dickinson became the 46th Wolverine to reach the 500-rebound milestone.
-After reaching 1,000 points in the season-opener against Purdue Fort Wayne, he became the 31st member of Michigan's 1,000-point/500-rebound club.
-On January 1, Dickinson posted his third career 30-point game with a 32-point/12-rebound effort against Maryland, which contributed to him being named Big Ten Player of the week on January 3.
+This made Dickinson the 46th Wolverine to reach the 500-rebound milestone, and the 31st member of Michigan's 1,000-point/500-rebound club.
+On January 1, 2023, Dickinson posted his third career 30-point game with a 32-point/12-rebound effort against Maryland, which contributed to him being named Big Ten Player of the Week on January 3.
 On February 26, Dickinson scored a buzzer-beating three-point shot to force overtime in an 87–79 victory over Wisconsin.
-On March 2, Dickinson scored 31 points and a career high 16 rebounds in an 87–91 double-overtime loss to Illinois, becoming the 22nd Wolverine to reach the 1,500 point milestone.
-With his 31 points, Dickinson surpassed head coach Juwan Howard (1,526) for 20th on Michigan's all-time scoring list.
+On March 2, Dickinson scored 31 points and a career high 16 rebounds in an 87–91 double-overtime loss to Illinois; he ended the game with 1,529 career points, becoming the 22nd Wolverine to reach the 1,500-point milestone, and surpassing head coach Juwan Howard (1,526) for 20th on Michigan's all-time scoring list.
 On March 5, Dickinson scored 24 points and 14 rebounds in a 73–75 overtime loss to Indiana.
-With 14 rebounds, Dickinson became the ninth Wolverine to surpass the 750-rebound mark, and the sixth Wolverine to reach 1,500 points and 750 rebounds.
-Following the regular season, he earned All-Big Ten 1st team recognition from the media and 2nd team recognition from the coaches, along with Michigan's 3rd team selections Kobe Bufkin and Jett Howard.
+In doing so, he became the ninth Wolverine to surpass the 750-rebound mark, and the sixth have also scored 1,500 points.

+Following the regular season, Dickinson earned All-Big Ten first-team recognition from the media and second-team recognition from the coaches, along with Michigan's third-team selections Kobe Bufkin and Jett Howard.
 He was an Associated Press honorable mention 2023 NCAA Men's Basketball All-Americans.
-On March 18, during the second round of the 2023 National Invitation Tournament, Dickinson recorded 21 points and 11 rebounds, for his 31st career double-double.
-With his double-double Dickinson tied Loy Vaught for sixth most all time in Michigan program history.
-Dickinson repeated as an Academic All-Big Ten Team selectee.
-In 2022, the renamed College Sports Communicators revamped the Academic All-America program, increasing eligibility from 3.3 GPA to 3.5 GPA.
+On March 18, during the second round of the 2023 National Invitation Tournament, Dickinson recorded 21 points and 11 rebounds, for his 31st career double-double, tied with Loy Vaught for sixth most all time in Michigan program history.
+Dickinson repeated as an Academic All-Big Ten Team selectee; eligibility had been revamped in 2022 by the renamed College Sports Communicators, requiring a 3.5 GPA (previously 3.3).
 For the season, Dickinson averaged 18.5 points, 9.0 rebounds and 1.8 blocks.
-For his Michigan career, he averaged 17.2 points, 8.4 rebounds and 1.6 blocks and shot 57% from the field in 94 games.
+For his 94-game Michigan career, he averaged 17.2 points, 8.4 rebounds and 1.6 blocks and shot 57% from the field.
 Dickinson led the team in scoring and rebounding for a third season.